Stremio/stremio-addons/sip/p2p.md

 Transports allowed should be HTTP and IPFS

-In the case of IPFS, an IPNS-based URL will be accessed, and in case the object does not exist, a `requestUpdate` message will be sent to the add-on creator peer (referenced by ID via `peerRouting.findPeer`), and other delegated nodes (which might forward to the creator peer) - and we will wait a certain time to see if the content will be updated on the IPNS URL.
+In the case of IPFS in case the object does not exist, a `requestUpdate` message will be sent to the add-on creator peer (referenced by ID/pubkey via `peerRouting.findPeer`), and other delegated nodes (which might forward to the creator peer) - and we will wait a certain time to see if the content will be updated by the add-on publishing an updated version of itself.
+It's possible that the message of a new `addonDescriptorSigned` (see Addon Discovery) will be broadcasted back through the delegated nodes.

 This message would also be sent if we consider the object outdated.